Cost of Living in Gabon: 2026 Monthly Budget Guide

 Utilities and Household Expenses

-While utilities in Gabon are generally affordable, you’ll typically pay about $48.20 per month for one person and roughly $68.39 for two, which keeps total living costs lower than in many other countries.
+Utilities in Gabon can stay fairly affordable for small households.
+You’ll typically pay about $48.20 per month for one person and roughly $68.39 for two people.

 Food, Groceries, and Dining Out